lzr-qifei/home.github.io/index.md

 # 👋 Hello

-I'm Zirui Li, a Master's student at BUPT.
+I'm Zirui Li, a Master's student at Beijing University of Post and Telecommunications.
 My research focuses on Multi-Object Tracking, 3D perception, and multimodal learning.